- Monetary Law

 - Corporate, Business, and Transactional Law

 Waleed Y. W. Haj Hasan

 Waleed is, currently, a Fellow at The Wharton School (under, both, the Finance Department’s Stevens Center for Innovation in Finance and the Wharton Initiative on Financial Policy and Regulation).
-He is, simultaneously, pursuing his doctorate in an Economic Analysis of Monetary Law and Policy at the University of Pennsylvania Carey Law School.
+He is, simultaneously, pursuing his doctorate in an Economic Analysis of Monetary Law and Policy.
 Waleed is an Attorney and Counselor-at-Law in the State of NY and was, previously, an Associate Attorney (Corporate) at Cravath, Swaine & Moore LLP for two years.
 He earned his LL.M., with the Wharton Business and Law Certificate, from the University of Pennsylvania (2020) and his LL.B.
 (Hons.) from the University of Edinburgh (2019).
 Waleed holds several Teaching Assistant positions at both the Law School and The Wharton School.
 During his doctorate, Waleed interned with the U.S. Commodity Futures Trading Commission (U.S. CFTC) for six months; having, previously, externed at the New Jersey Office of the Attorney General and completed internships at Baker Botts LL.P.

 - Cryptocurrencies: A Sui Generis Form of Money in Common Law?

 - Presented findings as part of an inter-agency Financial Working Group at the U.S. CFTC.